robur-coop/albatross/README.md

 certificates, and the command is embedded in the leaf certificate.

 The following command-line applications for local and remote management are provided:
-- `albatross-client-local`: sends a command locally to the Unix domain sockets
+- `albatross-local`: sends a command locally to the Unix domain sockets
-- `albatross-client-remote-tls`: connects to a remote TLS endpoint and sends a command
+- `albatross-remote`: connects to a remote TLS endpoint to execute a command
 - `albatross-provision`: certificate authority operations and certificate signing request creation
-- `albatross-client-bistro`: command line utility to execute a command remotely: request, sign, remote (do not use in production, requires CA key locally)

 ## Albatross over TLS